15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 Consider furniture pieces like desks with drawers, cabinets, or spaces for bins.
 These functional additions allow you to keep your workspace neat and organized without everything being on display.

 The key here is finding that balance between functionality and aesthetics.
-Hidden storage solutions help you to create an environment that's both practical and visually pleasing.

 6. Cable Management

 I think most of us can agree that cables and cords suck.
 I appreciate that they allow us to keep things going, but at this point in technology, it would be awesome if everything was cordless.
-Since that’s not the case, cable and cord management is a huge win when it comes to maintaining a frazzle-free and clutter-less workspace.

-Cable clips hold your cords in place, preventing them from tangling into a mess.
-Cable sleeves, like protective jackets, bundle your cables together, ensuring they flow in harmony without becoming a chaotic jumble.
-And then there are cable boxes, which house the power strips and excess cords, creating a tidy space beneath your desk.
+Cable sleeves bundle your cables together so they flow in one clean line instead of a chaotic jumble.
+And cable boxes house the power strips and excess cords, creating a clean space beneath your desk.

 7. Digital Organization